cayodonatti/cayodonatti/README.md

   </a>
 </p>

-- I'm mostly experienced with Node, React-Native and MySQL
+- I'm mostly experienced with React, NextJs, React-Native and NodeJs.
-- I also have experience with MongoDB, .NET, Ruby on Rails, React and Javascript things in general
+- I also have experience with MongoDB, Ruby on Rails and MySQL.
+- I've worked with Javascript/Typescript, Ruby and SQL as main languages.
-- I’m currently working at Upstart!
+- Currently working at Upstart!